Beginner Investment Checklist |

 I would advise going above and beyond on one or two investment niches of your liking/understanding to establish it as an active part of your portfolio.

-Analyze your Financial Situation
+Analyze your financial situation

 Sit down and work with the numbers.
 Take into account your regular expenses, maintenance, cash inflow, projected expenses and arrive at a monthly number on expenses and savings.